 The next two river crossings are ankle to shin depth, though we’re all drenched now anyway so it didn’t really matter.
 I’ve been chatting to the Canadians about the property market in Australia of all things.
 One of the women is older, she’s traveling with her son and another female companion.
 I never caught any of their names.

 Eventually we reach a clearing with a couple of permanent shelters erected.
 Pete gestures to the bushes where a short distance away we can see the mountain within which is the entrance to the ATM cave.
 He tells us to leave behind our water bottles to retrieve upon exit.
-Mines not a disposable one like some of the others so I place it between some tree roots where I hope it will be concealed from view.
+My bottle is not a disposable one like some of the others so I place it between some tree roots where I hope it will be concealed from view.
 Pete points to some more bushes, telling us they are the lava-trees with a chuckle at his own joke.
 When no one takes him up on the invitation he leads us to the mouth of the ATM cave.